 Be humble, knowing that you deserve death, but Yahweh showed you mercy and grace.
 Show the same mercy and grace that He shows to You.

 Do not look down on others for what you think they do not know or practice.
 You also have things that Yahweh is trying to get your attention about and you must be humble to even see what He is trying to teach you.

 Everyone has problems and struggles they deal with.
 Don’t act like you have everything together when it is not the case.
 Even people, in general, will appreciate your honesty in admitting that you have struggles over acting like you have it all together.

 I hope this post has blessed and encouraged you.
-If you would like to share what life lessons you have learned this past year, I would love to hear what they are.
+If you would like to share life lessons you have learned this past year, I would love to hear what they are in the comments below.